Where is Ephesus? & Quick Overview

 Reconstruction of Ephesus by Lysimachus

 Ephesus, which had become an Ionian city again, was relocated to its current location by the order of Alexander the Great, issued by his commander Lysimachus in 295 B.C.
-The reason the city was relocated to its current site was that the previous settlement area became swampy and the port became unusable.
+The reason the city was relocated to its current site was that the previous settlement area became swampy, and the port became unusable.
 Also, epidemic diseases such as malaria emerged.

 Renewing the Ephesus Port